PythiaUF/Triya-UF-OSC-Docs/docs/guides/main_py_discord_bot.md

 [^1]: Not strictly true.
 Discord does indeed send a "READY" event when the bot is declared to have all of the basic requirements to start off getting real-time data, but this isn't strictly when the bot *has* the data it needs to be ready.
 Most critically, the bot doesn't know what servers it is in during the READY event - it actually receives information about each server its in on a rolling basis, getting data one by one around (but not necessarily before) the READY event.
 Many libraries, including interactions.py, wait for all of the guilds to come in and *then* dispatch the "ready" event, as to represent how the bot has all of the data it needs to get started.

 [^2]: A function "are self contained modules of code that accomplish a specific task.
-Functions usually take in data, process it, and return a result." - from [University of Utah](https://users.cs.utah.edu/~germain/PPS/Topics/functions.html)
+Functions usually take in data, process it, and return a result," as stated by the [University of Utah](https://users.cs.utah.edu/~germain/PPS/Topics/functions.html).
 For example, you could have a function that takes in a list of numbers and returns the average of them.
 If you need better examples, Google is your friend.
 These specifically are *coroutines*, which are asynchronous functions - you don't need to worry too much other than if you see something that uses `await`, you probably need a function that has `async def` instead of `def` to use it.